spesml/spesml.github.io/3_Plugin/09_state_machines.md

 *Hierarchical State:*
 Create a hierarchical state by first creating the parent state as any other state.
-Select an element (state, transition, initial state) in the diagram palette and left-click onto a state to add the element as a sub-element of that state.
+Select an element (state, transition, initial state) in the diagram palette and left-click a state to add the element as a sub-element of that state.

 *State Specification:*
 Add or modify entry actions, exit actions, or do-activities via the state specification.

-1. Perform a right-click onto the state in the diagram pane to open its menu and select *Specification*.
+1. Perform a right-click on the state in the diagram pane to open its menu and select *Specification*.

 	![State Menu](/images/state_machine/state-menu.png){:class="img-responsive"}